-By-law read a first, second and third time, and finally passed, this 26 th day of September, 2017.
-Andy Letham, Mayor Ron Taylor, Acting City Clerk
+passea.
+By-law read a first, second and third tim September, 2017. ne, and finally passed, this 26 th day of Andy Letham, Mayor Ron Taylor, Acting City Clerk

 A By-law to Appoint a Weed Inspector for the City of Kawartha Lakes